-Equality is when everyone can make the most of their lives and no one has poorer opportunities because of things such as the way they were born, what they believe, or whether they have a disability.
+Equality is when everyone can make the most of their lives and no one has poorer opportunities because of things such as what sex they are, what they believe, or whether they have a disability.

-Equality is important as more equal societies work better for everyone.
 It is supported in law by the Equality Act 2010.
 Discrimination is when a person or group of people is treated differently, unfairly, or excluded.
-It is against the law to be discriminated against because of
+It is against the law to be discriminated against because of:

-- Age
+- age

-- Sex
+- sex

-- Sexual orientation
+- sexual orientation

-- Gender reassignment
+- gender identity

-- Pregnancy and maternity
+- pregnancy and maternity

-- Race

-- Religion or belief
+- race, religion or belief

-- Disability
+- disability

-- Marriage and civil partnership
+- marriage and civil partnership

-(These are called the 9 Protected Characteristics)
+(These are called protected characteristics)